Auto-Mech/PIPPy/README.md

 Record 3:                   iconfig   dummy   vai  !
 Index, dummy(not used), ab initio energy\
 Record 4 to 4+natom:        symb   x   y   z !
 Atomic symbol, Cartesian coordinates\
 Repeat records 2-4+natom nconfigs times.\
-Notes: Units are never converted such that the generated expansions should provide energies and forces in the same units as the training data.
+**Note:** Units are never converted such that the generated expansions should provide energies and forces in the same units as the training data.
 One caveat: The Morse range parameter is hard coded as unity in whatever units are used for the geometry in the training data.
 This choice is more appropriate when using Angstroms than when using other units for distance.

 An example of a training data file for CH4 + H: